ecc521/gimkit-bot/powerUpsInfo.md

 # Powerups

-Information of powerups, straight from the server...
+Information on powerups, straight from the server...

 ```js
 [